gammu/gammu/docs/manual/project/install.rst

 Compliling python-gammu
 +++++++++++++++++++++++

-Currently python-gammu is distributed together with Gammu, so all you need to get it is to build Gammu with Python support (it should be automatically detected if you have development environment installed for Python).

-Gammu uses CMake_ to generate build environment (for example Makefiles for UNIX, Visual Studio projects, Eclipse projects, etc.) which you can later use for building.
-You can use ``-DBUILD_PYTHON=/path/to/python`` to define path to another Python interpreter to use than default one available in the system.

-Alternatively you can use standard distutils, for which :file:`setup.py` is placed in `python` subdirectory.
+Currently python-gammu is distributed as a separate package, which follows Python usual method for building modules - distutils, so use :file:`setup.py` is placed in the top level directory.

 .. _CMake: http://www.cmake.org/